gyrsec/gyrsec.github.io/docs/about.md

-# About Me
+# about
-I work as an Information Security Engineer with a broad set of responsibilities including on call rotation with Incident response, managing EDR and SIEM, running quarterly Incident Response Exercises, and working with developers for Application Security.
+I am an Information Security Engineer with experience running IR exercises, appsec, EDR, SIEM, Incident Response, and some light Reverse Engineering and Exploit Development

 # My Setup
 I use [obsidian.md](https://obsidian.md/ ) for note taking, Windows for the host, and BlackArch or Kali guests for attacking.